-Over the medium term, the institute will focus on restoring and rehabilitating ecosystems across South Africa by maintaining and improving existing national botanical and zoological gardens; conducting research and supporting policies on biodiversity; and refurbishing existing infrastructure in the newly designated and developed national botanical gardens in Kwelera (Eastern Cape) and Thohoyandou (Limpopo).
+Over the medium term, the institute will focus on restoring and rehabilitating ecosystems across South Africa by maintaining and improving existing national botanical and zoological gardens; conducting research and supporting policies on biodiversity; and refurbishing existing infrastructure in the newly designated and developed national botanical gardens in Kwelera (Eastern Cape) and

+Thohoyandou (Limpopo).

-Expenditure is expected to decrease at an average annual rate of 8.1 per cent, from R990.7 million in 2022/23 to R770 million in 2025/26, due to a one-off allocation in 2022/23 to address salary disparities following the transfer of national zoological gardens employees from the National Research Foundation to the institute as a result of a function shift.
+Expenditure is expected to decrease at an average annual rate of 7.4 per cent, from R588 million in 2023/24 to R542.9 million in 2025/26.
 Departmental transfers account for 73.9% (R1.7 billion) of the institute's revenue over the medium term, with the remainder set to be generated through entry fees charged at botanical and zoological gardens.